-Alan M. Grunspan, 48, has served as a director of the Company since May 1999.
+Alan M. Grunspan, 50, has served as a director of the Company since May 1999.
 Since December 2004, Mr. Grunspan has been a member of the law firm of Carlton Fields, P.A.
-Mr. Grunspan was a member of the law firm of Kaufman Dickstein & Grunspan, P.A. from 1989 until he joined Carlton Fields LLC.
+From 1989 until he joined Carlton Fields, P.A., Mr. Grunspan was a member of the law firm of Kaufman Dickstein & Grunspan, P.A.
+Mr. Grunspan has over 25 years of experience as a business lawyer with an understanding of the industry in which the Company operates and environmental matters, including those that particularly pertain to the dry cleaning and laundry industry.
+Mr. Grunspan also brings financing expertise to the Board obtained from his Bachelor of Sciences degree in Finance and his legal practice.
+In addition, Mr. Grunspan provides management experience to the Board obtained from his management of a law firm prior to joining Carlton Fields, P.A.

-Stuart Wagner, 77, has served as a director of the Company since November 1998.
+Stuart Wagner, 79, has served as a director of the Company since November 1998.
 Mr. Wagner has been retired since 1998.
-From 1975 to 1997, Mr. Wagner served as President of Wagner Products Corp., a manufacturer and distributor of products in the HVAC industry, a company which he founded, and, from 1997 until 1998, served as a consultant to Diversified Corp., which acquired Wagner Products Corp. in 1997.
+From 1975 to 1997, Mr. Wagner served as President of Wagner Products Corp., a manufacturer and distributor of products in the HVAC industry, a company which he founded, and, from 1997 until 1998, served as a consultant to Diversitech Corporation, which acquired Wagner Products Corp. in 1997.
+Mr. Wagner contributes to the Board expertise in marketing and sales obtained through his experience in the HVAC industry, which has similar sales and marketing characteristics as the industry in which the Company is engaged, as well as entrepreneurial management skills gained in founding and growing Wagner Products Corp.